-This gluten free peach cobbler is full of fresh peaches....it makes your kitchen smell so good when it is baking.
-The fluffy gluten free biscuit topping is the perfect topper for this delicious summer treat.
+This gluten free peach cobbler is full of juicy peaches....it makes your kitchen smell so good when it is baking.
+Topped with a fluffy gluten free biscuit topping, this gf cobbler is the perfect topper for this delicious summer treat.

 My husband loves to make breakfast with the kids on the weekends.
 For years it has been their special time.
 Now that our kids are teens, that time together is less and less.
 The kids are much more likely to sleep in than get up and make breakfast with dad.